cjnolet/sparse_neighborhood_semiring_paper/README.md

 This repository contains artifacts and reproducibility information for the paper "Semiring Primitives for Sparse Neighborhood Methods on the GPU"

-The following steps should produce benchmarks of our optimized GPU semirings implementation:
+The following steps should produce benchmarks in the paper.

 1. Clone this repository